twilio-labs/paste/.changeset/ten-avocados-fix.md

 ---
-'@twilio-paste/topbar': minor
+'@twilio-paste/product-switcher': major
+'@twilio-paste/account-switcher': major
 '@twilio-paste/core': minor
 ---

-[Topbar] Include Account Switcher and Product Switcher Menus
+Created the Account Switcher and Product Switcher pacakges for use in Topbar and navigation UI kit